MahmoudDolah/linux_hwinfo64/README.md

 Then it checks for AMD GPUs by:
 - Looking at vendor ID in `/sys/class/drm/card0/device/vendor`
 - Using `lspci` to search for AMD graphics adapters
+- The most accurate way to get usage is using rocm-smi, otherwise it relies on `/sys/class/drm/card0/device/gpu_busy_percent`[1]

 ## Usage Notes: